 McKnight -- who leads the Buffs with 31 receptions for 338 yards and three touchdowns this season -- won`t have any problems adjusting to the loss of Tyler Hansen.
 No matter what happens during this stretch run, No. 21 will be on the same page as longtime teammate and friend Cody Hawkins.

 "I`d never describe that as bittersweet," McKnight said of getting to play with Hawkins again.
 "Obviously, I`ve had a bond with both of those guys and I`ve caught balls from both players.
 I have so much respect forboth of those guys and really the way they`ve handled a tough situation when it could have been easy for either of them to be upset and moan about it.
-Neither of those guys have ever done that, and really I look up to them for that because they`ve handled it with such maturity.

 "It`s great to play with Cody.
 We came in together, we were roommates, and me and him go back.
 Also very saddening to see this happen to Tyler because he is a close friend as well."